-- 1) A Permitted Well may be drilled on a tract of land that is less than five (5) acres that was subdivided, or partitioned before January 10, 2018. - To drill a Permitted Well on a tract of land that was subdivided, or partitioned between and including January 10, 2018 and August 9, 2023 requires a minimum tract size of five (5) acres. - To drill a Permitted Well on a tract of land in the East Kerr Management Zone that was subdivided, or partitioned between and including June 15, 2022 and August 9, 2023 requires a minimum tract size of seven (7) acres. - 4) To drill a Well on a tract of land in Kerr County that was subdivided or platted on or after August 10, 2023 requires a minimum ten (10) acres tract.
+- 1) A Permitted Well may be drilled on a tract of land that is less than five (5) acres that was subdivided, or partitioned before January 10, 2018. - 2) To drill a Permitted Well on a tract of land that was subdivided, or partitioned between and including January 10, 2018 and August 9, 2023 requires a minimum tract size of five (5) acres. - 3) To drill a Permitted Well on a tract of land in the East Kerr Management Zone that was subdivided, or partitioned between and including June 15, 2022 and August 9, 2023 requires a minimum tract size of seven (7) acres.

-- 5) The tract size required for drilling a Permitted Well on an existing non-platted tract that is being required to be currently platted must meet the requirements specified in Rule 4 Section 3.A (1) through (4), and a legally recorded deed must be furnished to the District that documents the date of the tract's creation. - 6) Regardless of the plat, subdivision, or partition date, a Permit Well may be drilled on a PWS Well Lot in a new or existing Service Area that is served by a TCEQ approved Public Water System.
+- 4) To drill a Well on a tract of land in Kerr County that was subdivided or platted on or after August 10, 2023 requires a minimum ten (10) acres tract. - 5) The tract size required for drilling a Permitted Well on an existing non-platted tract that is being required to be currently platted must meet the requirements specified in Rule 4 Section 3.A (1) through (4), and a legally recorded deed must be furnished to the District that documents the date of the tract's creation. - 6) Regardless of the plat, subdivision, or partition date, a Permit Well may be drilled on a PWS Well Lot in a new or existing Service Area that is served by a TCEQ approved Public Water System.
 The Well/Well Lot must be in compliance with Rule 5.
-Section 3: Table 5-1, Well spacing/minimum distance from Service Area boundary (Rule 1: HHH) determines the maximum Well capacity (gallons per minute). - 7) In order to maintain an existing Permitted Well on a tract of land that is being subdivided and downsized, the Owner must maintain enough Permit Acreage to comply with the acreage requirements in Rule 5, Section 1. - 8) Private Shared Non-Exempt (Permit) Wells; a Permitted Well may be shared to other tracts of land provided that all tracts meet the acreage requirements of Rule 4, Section 3.A for Exempt Wells, or Rule 5, Section 1.A for Permitted Wells, as applicable.
+Section 3: Table 5-1, Well spacing/minimum distance from Service Area boundary (Rule 1: HHH) determines the maximum Well capacity (gallons per minute). - 7) To drill or maintain an existing Permitted Well on a tract of land in all of Kerr County that has been or is being subdivided or partitioned on or after August 10, 2023 requires: - a) a minimum ten (10) acre tract of land that retains ownership of the Groundwater Rights beneath the surface estate being subdivided or partitioned with the existing well, and: - b) must maintain the Well spacing requirements in Rule 5, Section 3, 1-5. - 8) Private Shared Non-Exempt (Permit) Wells; a Permitted Well may be shared to other tracts of land provided that all tracts meet the acreage requirements of Rule 4, Section 3.A for Exempt Wells, or Rule 5, Section 1.A for Permitted Wells, as applicable.
 Each dependent tract the Well is shared with must qualify to have its own well.